 From privacy and data security to increasing corporate interference—you might be wondering if the convenience of Facebook is really worth it.

-The problem is, Facebook has long been the king of social media for affiliate marketers and niche website builders.
+The problem is, despite the concerns over data collection, Facebook has long been the king of social media for affiliate marketers and niche website builders.

 However, as more and more people abandon Facebook and switch to other social networking sites, this could very well change.